 This article looks into some of the most common expense report frauds.
 Additionally, it talks about the tactics used by employees while committing expense fraud.
 Lastly, gain insight into best ways to detect and prevent expense frauds.

-4 Types of expense frauds and their examples
+4 Types of expense report frauds and their examples

 An expense fraud refers to a deliberate, devised attempt at inflating reimbursements.